Projects (international)

 Noorderzijlvest coordinates two Interreg Blue Transition pilots in the Drents Plateau and the northern coastal strip.
 We focus on drought, flooding, and water quality.

-In addition, two other pilot projects are being conducted in the Netherlands, managed by other water authorities.
-Twelve other pilot projects are being conducted in Denmark, Sweden, Belgium, France, and Germany.
-The Interreg Blue Transition program will run from 2023 to 2026.
+There are another two pilots taking place in the Netherlands, managed by other water authorities.
+Twelve other pilots are carried out in Denmark, Sweden, Belgium, France, and Germany.
+The Interreg Blue Transition programme runs from 2023 to 2026.

 Distender.EU Horizon

-Together with Hanze University of Applied Sciences, the Noorderzijlvest Water Authority is contributing to the development of climate adaptation strategies for the northeast of the Netherlands through DISTENDER.
+Together with Hanze University of Applied Sciences, the Noorderzijlvest Water Authority contributes to developing climate-adaptation strategies for the northeast of the Netherlands through DISTENDER.

 Completed projects